This Is What It's Like When Your Country Runs Out Of Water

 “There’s no nutritional diversity because of the drought, which is a form of malnutrition many people don’t immediately consider,” she added.

-She spoke to BuzzFeed News while tending to 3-year-old Manatana, whose mother Hoasie brought him to the clinic four days prior.
+She spoke to BuzzFeed News while tending to 3-year-old Manatana, whose mother Hoasie had brought him to the clinic four days prior.

 Hoasie told BuzzFeed News that she had only been able to feed her son cassava because it was all farmers in the area could manage to grow.
 She became concerned about Manatana when he would stop eating after two spoonfuls of food.
 Soon after, she noticed his face and genitals begin to swell, a symptom Dr. Vily said is a sign of a protein deficiency.
 Manatana’s malnutrition stunted his growth, too; Dr. Vily said that his physical size was akin to that of a 9-month-old baby.